 Then there is the 5m high fireplace, very much the heart of the hotel, located in an intimate lounge.
 Its walls are lined with thousands of Chinese and English books.

-The lower levels of the hotel overlook the neighbouring JingAn Park.
+The lower levels of the hotel overlook the neighboring JingAn Park.
 The PuLi’s design looks to the park for inspiration, including elements typically found in resorts, like rows of bamboo trees and a reflecting pond that runs the length of the hotel.

-The guest rooms are spacious retreats where work and play is equally important.
+The guest rooms are spacious retreats where work and play are equally important.
 The spaces flow freely, also into the generous bathroom, separated only by oversized sliding screen doors with translucent silk sandwiched between glass panels.